notyashu/Encryption-Decryption-Manager/README.md

 This repository includes a Python script for an encryption manager that works with both the Affine and Vigenere encryption algorithms.
 For encrypting and decrypting messages using these cryptographic techniques, the manager offers a user-friendly interface.

+Affine Cipher:
+The affine cipher is a type of substitution cipher that employs a simple mathematical transformation to encrypt plaintext.

+Vigenère Cipher:
+The Vigenère cipher is a polyalphabetic substitution cipher, which means it uses multiple substitution alphabets.
+Instead of a single key like in the affine cipher, the Vigenère cipher uses a keyword that repeats to create a series of shift values.

 # Features

 User-friendly graphical interface for encryption and decryption operations.